 Currently recognized as one of the five best in the nation, Columbia Law School was the first American law school to establish a Loan Repayment Assistance Program (LRAP) for graduates who devote their careers to serving the public interest.
 Columbia Law School's LRAP has no salary cap and pays most of the law school debt for all graduates in qualifying employment.

 In what setting do Columbia Law School graduates typically work?

 Columbia Law School graduates truly inhabit the full spectrum of professional niches in the legal arena throughout their respective careers.
 Opportunities abound, and our alumni routinely find that a Columbia J.D. degree opens any professional door of interest to them.

-Seventy-nine percent of Columbia's Class of 2014 chose to join law firms of varying sizes and areas of practice immediately after earning their J.D. degree.
-Six percent of the Class of 2014 received judicial clerkships throughout the country; 12 percent immediately entered public interest, government, or academic positions; and four percent entered the business sector.
+Seventy-seven percent of Columbia's Class of 2015 chose to join law firms of varying sizes and areas of practice immediately after earning their J.D. degree.
+Seven percent of the Class of 2015 received judicial clerkships throughout the country; 12 percent immediately entered public interest, government, or academic positions; and four percent entered the business sector.

 In addition, many Columbia Law School graduates who begin their legal careers with judicial clerkships will often pursue positions in the public sector after successfully completing their clerkship experience.